Gragareth: Lancashire Present-Day County Top

 OS Map: Yorkshire Dales Map | Southern & Western | Ordnance Survey | OS Explorer Map OL2

 This was a sneaky bonus tick.
-After a weekend in the Lake District tackling the Old Man and Helvellyn we were heading home.
-The trip is nearly 5 hours at best so I was looking for a convenient mountain en route to break up the trip.
-Gragareth fitted the bill as it was a decent mountain and only 15 minutes off the M6.
-It was also pretty obscure and, on a Monday morning, we had the walk to ourselves.
+After a brilliant weekend in the Lake District tackling the Old Man of Coniston and Helvellyn, we were heading home.
+The drive is nearly five hours on a good day, so I was looking for a convenient mountain en route to stretch our legs and break up the journey.
+Gragareth fitted the bill perfectly: it is a decent, respectable climb and sits only 15 minutes off the M6.
+It is also a wonderfully obscure peak.
+Heading up on a Monday morning meant we had the entire walk to ourselves.

 The best place to start the walk is from a small parking bay just before the gate to Leck Fell House.
-Go through this gate and the second gate on the junction before the driveway for the farm.
-After this you’re on Yorkshire Dales Open Access land.
+Go through this gate and the second gate at the junction just before the driveway for the farm.
+After this, you are officially out onto Yorkshire Dales Open Access land.

-The summit is a black Trig point on a large plateau with views to Whernside.
-From here, take the path heading south(ish) towards a stone wall.
-Don’t climb over the ladder, but continue following the wall all the way to the 2nd gate by Leck Fell House.
+The summit itself is marked by a black OS trig pillar sitting on a large, grassy plateau, offering fantastic views over to Whernside.
+For the descent, take the path heading south(ish) towards a long stone wall.
+Do not climb over the ladder stile; instead, just keep following the wall all the way down until it brings you back to the second gate by Leck Fell House.

-Despite not being the most exciting walk in the world, it’s a pleasant diversion from a long drive home from the Lakes.
+Despite not being the most dramatic mountain walk in the world, exploring these remote places is a highly rewarding diversion from a long motorway drive home from the Lakes.

 OTHER HIGH POINTS IN LANCASHIRE